 The Energy Communities Alliance (ECA) is the only non-profit, membership organization of local governments adjacent to or impacted by U.S. Department of Energy (DOE) activities.
 ECA brings together local government officials to share information, establish policy positions, and promote community interests to address an increasingly complex set of constituent, environmental, regulatory, and economic development needs.

 WHAT WE DO

-Regular meetings, including Peer Exchanges across the country, and the annual National Cleanup Workshop in Washington, D.C.
+Regular meetings, including Peer Exchanges across the country and the annual National Cleanup Workshop in Washington, D.C.

-Breaking news updates, covering current events from across the DOE complex.
+Regular news updates, covering current events from across the DOE complex.

 Analysis of Trends

 ECA members benefit from insightful analysis of policies, programs, and trends within the DOE complex.
 ECA prepares comprehensive reports on various issues, including economic development and diversification through the reuse of DOE property, local government capabilities for long-term stewardship, contracting and aquisition reform, and more.